tytso/xfstests-bld/Documentation/kvm-xfstests.md

 (which are bound to localhost).
-Ports 7500, 7501, and 7502 will connect you to a shell prompts while the tests are running (if you want to check on /proc/slabinfo, enable tracing, etc.)  You can also use these ports in conjuction with "kvm-xfstests shell" if you want additional windows to capture traces using ftrace.
+Ports 7500, 7501, and 7502 will connect you to a shell prompts while the tests are running (if you want to check on /proc/slabinfo, enable tracing, etc.)  You can also use these ports in conjunction with "kvm-xfstests shell" if you want additional windows to capture traces using ftrace.

 You can also access the qemu monitor on port 7498, and you can debug the